sopra-fs23-group-06/sopra-fs23-group-06-client/README.md

 #### Scoreboard
 <img src="screenshots/scoreboard.png" width="600">

+## Known issues
+The free version of the voice chat API being used has a limitation where calls cannot exceed 5 minutes in duration.
+To address this limitation, the voice chat reloads every 5 minutes, resulting in a brief 2-3 second interruption where the player is temporarily removed from the meeting.
+Once the call automatically reconnects, it should continue to function smoothly without any further problems.

 ## Roadmap
 Developers who want to contribute to our project could add the following features: